 Ms. Schachter developed a global corporate social responsibility platform for public-private partnerships that focuses on humanitarian and health issues to address global poverty through demand-driven innovation.
 She is the author of the book Global Social Investment: A Practical Handbook for Corporate Social Responsibility Programs, which explores the theories and practice, pragmatic approaches, and metrics and methodological tools for impact measurement.

-She is the author of three other books: Law of Internet Speech, Informational and Decisional Privacy, and The Law Professor’s Handbook: A Practical Guide to Teaching Law.
-Her work has also been published in legal and medical journals and treatises, including on global biomedical and legal ethics.
+She is the author of several books: Law of Internet Speech, Informational and Decisional Privacy, and The Law Professor’s Handbook: A Practical Guide to Teaching Law.
+Ms. Schachter’s work has also been published in legal and medical journals and treatises, including on global biomedical and legal ethics.

 While working full-time, she served as an Adjunct Professor at Fordham Law School for a decade, teaching JD and LLM candidates courses on Internet speech, privacy, and media law.